SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Swift enumerations can be defined to store an associated value of any given type, and this type can be :term:`different` for each member of the enumeration if needed.
 For example: imagine an inventory tracking system that needs to track products using two different types of barcode.

-Some products are labelled with 1D barcodes in `UPC-A <http://en.wikipedia.org/wiki/Universal_Product_Code>`_ format, which uses the numbers ``0`` to ``9``.
-Each barcode has one ‘number system’ digit, ten ‘identifier’ digits, and one ‘check‘ digit to verify that the code has been scanned correctly:

 .. glossary::

     different
         These kinds of variables are known as *tagged unions* or *variants* in other programming languages.

+Some products are labelled with 1D barcodes in `UPC-A <http://en.wikipedia.org/wiki/Universal_Product_Code>`_ format, which uses the numbers ``0`` to ``9``.
+Each barcode has a ‘number system’ digit followed by ten ‘identifier’ digits.
+These are followed by a ‘check‘ digit to verify that the code has been scanned correctly:

 .. image:: ../images/barcode_UPC.png
     :height: 80